aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/cell/_index.md

 **Remarks**

 Setting a DateTime value for a cell dose not means the cell will be formatted as date time automatically.
-DateTime value was maintained as numeric value in the data model of both ms excel and Aspose.Cells.
+DateTime value was maintained as numeric value in the data model of both MS Excel and Aspose.Cells.
 Whether the numeric value will be taken as the numeric value itself or date time depends on the number format applied on this cell.
 If this cell has not been formatted as date time, it will be displayed as a numeric value even though what you input is DateTime.

 ### putValue(VObject) {#putValue-vobject-}